r4x0r/FabulousBeeAnn/README SUPER IMPORTANT.txt

     our website

 - "WEB-INF" folder contains the following:
- - web.xml, which maps html files to java functions
+ - web.xml, which maps url to java functions
  - "classes" folder, holds the compiled java codes (in .class format) to perform all our java functions